 To date, five contracts totaling \$139,449 have been signed related to Ecosystem Based Management Adaptive Management on the North and Central Coast.
 All those projects have been completed, and three came in under budget.
 Disbursements of \$129,234 have been made.
 The balance of the funds allocated to the EBM Adaptive Management sub-trust remains available for future projects.
-The Trustee is currently in discussions with staff from the Ministry of Forests, Lands, Natural Resource Operations and Rural Development about possible new initiatives that will utilize these funds.
-At present it appears significant disbursements will likely not be made until 2022 or 2023.
+The Trustee is currently in discussions with staff from the Ministry of Forests about possible new initiatives that will utilize these funds.
+At present it appears significant disbursements will likely not be made until later in 2022 or 2023.